 After I’ve picked as many as I want, I’ll use clippers to shorten the stems so that there remains a stem button.

 I often like to have a button on avocados because it helps me know when they’re ripe.
 I can wiggle that button to tell.
 When an avocado is ripe, the button will easily wiggle out.
 If it does, I usually also sink a toothpick into the stem hole to be sure I don’t cut it open to soon.
 (I’ve cut open Pinkertons early too many times!)
 A toothpick will easily sink into the flesh if the avocado is ripe.

 Why not just snap the whole stem out of the avocado upon harvesting?

-Sometimes I “snap” harvest, but as I said, I like to have the button remaining to help me determine the avocado’s ripeness, especially with certain varieties.
-There’s nothing wrong with the snap method, however.
-For example, I’ve never noticed rot occurring at the stem end more often when the stem has been removed compared to left in, and some formal studies confirm this.
+Additionally, there’s nothing risky about snap harvesting in terms of how the avocado ripens afterward.
+For example, I’ve never noticed rot occurring at the stem end more often when the stem button has been removed compared to left in, and some formal studies confirm this.

 “In general, fruit quality of “snap” picked fruit was as high as, or higher than clipped fruit,” wrote Mary Lu Arpaia of U.C.
 Riverside in a study of Hass avocados harvested in different parts of California.

 Also, the method of harvest — snapping or clipping — hasn’t been shown to significantly affect how fast an avocado ripens.
 (See this report on an experiment done by Irving Eaks.)

 Harvesting avocados with a pole